busraavci-a/my-first-repo/README.md

 This repository contains my first steps into the world of programming.

 ## ✨ About Me
-- 📚 I am a Web Design and Coding student at Istanbul University, currently learning Python & Javascript.
+- 📚 I am a Web Design and Programming student at Istanbul University, currently learning Python & Javascript.
 - 💡 Interested in Web Development / Data Science / Business Analyst fields.
 - 🎯 My goal: To become proficient in programming and contribute amazing projects.
 - 📌 I'll be sharing my learning journey here!